Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Introduction

+{\emph{(2) Analysis for different forms of statistical data biases.}} We present similar analyses when the statistical biases are due to feature measurement errors on the disadvantaged group (Proposition~\ref{prop:f-bias-feature}), and labeling biases on the advantaged group (Proposition~\ref{prop:f-bias-gamma-a}).
+We find that different sets of fairness criteria are robust against different forms of data bias.

+{\emph{(3) Guidelines for the selection of fairness criteria and data debiasing.}} We detail how these observations can be explained based on the effects of each type of data bias on the specific data statistics that a fairness criterion relies on in assessing and imposing its normative desiderata.
+Our findings can therefore be used to guide targeted data collection and debiasing efforts based on the selected fairness criterion.
+Alternatively, they could help the decision maker select the most robust fairness criteria among their options, so that it would either continue to be met, or be less drastically impacted, in spite of the suspected types of data bias.

-In Section~\ref{sec:experiments}, we provide support for our analytical findings through numerical experiments based on three real-world datasets (FICO, Adult, and German credit score datasets).
-Our numerical experiments, consistent with our analytical findings, highlight the differing robustness of fairness measures when facing statistical data biases, both in terms of satisfiability of the desired fairness criterion and the changes in firm's expected payoff.
-Notably, in contrast to the typically discussed ``fairness-accuracy tradeoff'', we show that at times the adoption of a fair decision rule can \emph{increase} a firm's expected performance compared to an accuracy-maximizing (unfair) algorithm when training datasets are biased.
+{\emph{(4) Supporting numerical experiments.}} We provide support for our analytical findings through numerical experiments based on three real-world datasets: FICO, Adult, and German credit score (Section~\ref{sec:experiments}).

+{\emph{(5) Fair algorithms may even increase firm utility if the data is biased.}} Notably, in contrast to the typically discussed ``fairness-accuracy tradeoff'', we show that at times using a fair algorithm can \emph{increase} a firm's expected performance compared to an accuracy-maximizing (unfair) algorithm when training datasets are biased.
 We highlight this observation in Section~\ref{sec:experiments} and provide an intuitive explanation for it by interpreting fairness constraints as having a regularization effect; we also provide an analytical explanation in Appendix~\ref{app:prop-impact-gamma-proof}.

-Together, our findings can serve as an additional guideline when choosing among existing fairness criteria, or when proposing new criteria.
-They can inform decision makers who suspect that their available dataset suffers from statistical biases (including while data collection/debiasing efforts are in progress), and who can accordingly select robust fairness criteria that would either continue to be met, or be less drastically impacted, in spite of any potential data biases.
-We provide additional discussion about the potential implications of our findings, limitations, and future directions, in Appendix~\ref{app:discussion}.